 E E Cummings Poem What is Prose vs Poetry

 E.E.
-Cummings may be one of the more stylish poets when it comes to use of page space.
-But poetry is difference in structure and practice than prose.
+Cummings may be one of the more stylish poets when it comes to the use of page space.
+But poetry is different in structure and practice than prose.
+The classic poetry vs prose debate centers on how each form shapes the reader's experience—poetry through abstraction and rhythm, prose through clarity and structure.
+The differences between prose vs poetry often come down to formality, rhythm, and intent.

 What is Prose in Literature?